tokio-rs/website/content/blog/2018-03-tokio-runtime.md

 implementation provided by Tokio is designed for use cases where many **unrelated** tasks are multiplexed on a single thread pool.

+## Using the Tokio Runtime

+As illustrated in the example above, the easiest way to use the Tokio runtime is with two functions:

+* `tokio::run`
+* `tokio::spawn`.

+The first function takes a future to seed the application and starts the runtime.
+Roughly, it does the following:

+1) Start the reactor.
+2) Start the thread pool.
+3) Spawn the future onto the thread pool.
+4) Blocks the thread until the runtime becomes idle.

+The runtime becomes idle once **all** spawned futures have completed and **all** I/O resources bound to the reactor are dropped.

+From within the context of a runtime.
+The application may spawn additional futures onto the thread pool using `tokio::spawn`.

+Alternatively, the [`Runtime`] type can be used directly.
+This allows for more flexibility around setting up and using the runtime.

+[`Runtime`]: #

 ## Future improvements

 This is just the initial release of the Tokio runtime.
 Upcoming releases will